My academic articles and conference presentations.

 - 2017 Ring a Bell?
 Charles Murray and the Resurgence of Scientific Racism, The Humanist, 15 May.

-- 2017 Making the Most of Diversity Lessons from March for Science Australia, Women’s Policy Action Tank
+- 2017 Making the Most of Diversity Lessons from March for Science Australia, Women’s Policy Action Tank, 24 April.

-- 2017 Analyzing the March for Science Diversity Discourse, DiverseScholar, 8:1
+- 2017 Analysing the March for Science Diversity Discourse, DiverseScholar, 8:1.

-- 2017 The March for Science Can’t Figure Out How to Handle Diversity, Latino Rebels
+- 2017 The March for Science Can’t Figure Out How to Handle Diversity, Latino Rebels, 14 March.

-- 2016 How to Stop the Sexual Harassment of Women in Science: Reboot the System, The Conversation
+- 2016 How to Stop the Sexual Harassment of Women in Science: Reboot the System, The Conversation, 29 January.

 - 2015 The Myth About Women in Science?
-Bias at Work in the Study of Gender Inequality in STEM, London School of Economics Impact Blog
+Bias at Work in the Study of Gender Inequality in STEM, London School of Economics Impact Blog, 05 May

-- 2014 The Sociology of (Anti)Science: How the Social Sciences Can Improve Public Trust in Scientific Evidence, London School of Economics Impact Blog
+- 2014 The Sociology of (Anti)Science: How the Social Sciences Can Improve Public Trust in Scientific Evidence, London School of Economics Impact Blog, 24 January.

 - 2009 A Brief Introduction On Applied Sociology, Sociology At Work, 23 May.